-For women aged 15-44 years, HIV/AIDS is the leading cause of death worldwide.
-Increased access to antiretroviral therapy and prevention of mother-to-child transmission can dramatically drive down the rate of new HIV infections and virtually eliminate them in babies and children.
+For women between the ages of 15 and 44, HIV/AIDS is a leading cause of death worldwide.
+Increased access to antiretroviral therapy and to services to prevent mother-to-child transmission of HIV can dramatically drive down the rate of new infections and virtually eliminate them in babies and children.
 CMMB’s prevention activities are committed to achieving an AIDS-free generation.

-In 2016, 100 percent of pregnant women who received antenatal care through CMMB programs worldwide knew their HIV status.
+All pregnant women worldwide who receive antenatal care in CMMB programs know their HIV status.

 Program Highlight: Haiti

-CMMB’s CDC-funded SIDALE (“Go Away, AIDS!”) program worked with a network of 15 faith-based health facilities to reduce HIV/AIDS morbidity and mortality.
+CMMB’s ongoing CDC-funded ALESIDA (“AIDS, Go Away!”) and its predecessor, SIDALE (“Go Away, AIDS!”), worked with an expanding network of faith-based health facilities to reduce HIV/AIDS morbidity and mortality.
 Strengthening clinical capacity, counseling to help patients understand how to live with HIV, and following up on dropouts were integral to this work.
-Intensive focus helped CMMB keep patients in therapy.
+Intensive focus and constant innovation helped CMMB keep patients in therapy.
 Healthcare technology enabled CMMB to track down and re-engage patients who missed appointments or gave up on HIV treatment.

 The staff at Hôpital Christ Pour Tous made me see that if I took my medication, I could still have a life worth living.
 Reminders on my mobile phone help me remember how and when to take medication.
 I’m starting to believe in life again.